-Cousins Properties Incorporated (NYSE:CUZ - Get Free Report) announced a quarterly dividend on Wednesday, June 18th, RTT News reports.
-Investors of record on Monday, July 7th will be given a dividend of 0.32 per share by the real estate investment trust on Thursday, July 17th.
-This represents a $1.28 annualized dividend and a yield of 4.20%.
+Cousins Properties Incorporated (NYSE:CUZ - Get Free Report) declared a quarterly dividend on Wednesday, June 18th, RTT News reports.
+Shareholders of record on Monday, July 7th will be paid a dividend of 0.32 per share by the real estate investment trust on Thursday, July 17th.
+This represents a $1.28 dividend on an annualized basis and a yield of 4.20%.
+The ex-dividend date is Monday, July 7th.

-Cousins Properties has a dividend payout ratio of 278.3% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities analysts expect Cousins Properties to earn $2.84 per share next year, which means the company should continue to be able to cover its $1.28 annual dividend with an expected future payout ratio of 45.1%.
+Cousins Properties has a dividend payout ratio of 278.3% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Cousins Properties to earn $2.84 per share next year, which means the company should continue to be able to cover its $1.28 annual dividend with an expected future payout ratio of 45.1%.

-Cousins Properties (NYSE:CUZ - Get Free Report) last released its earnings results on Thursday, May 1st.
-The real estate investment trust reported $0.74 EPS for the quarter, beating the consensus estimate of $0.71 by $0.03.
-The firm had revenue of $6.81 million for the quarter, compared to analyst estimates of $238.49 million.
-Cousins Properties had a net margin of 5.97% and a return on equity of 1.15%.
-The business's quarterly revenue was up 16.4% compared to the same quarter last year.
-During the same period last year, the firm earned $0.65 EPS.
-As a group, analysts predict that Cousins Properties will post 2.76 earnings per share for the current fiscal year.
+Cousins Properties (NYSE:CUZ - Get Free Report) last posted its quarterly earnings results on Thursday, May 1st.
+The real estate investment trust reported $0.74 EPS for the quarter, topping the consensus estimate of $0.71 by $0.03.
+Cousins Properties had a return on equity of 1.15% and a net margin of 5.97%.
+The business had revenue of $6.81 million for the quarter, compared to analyst estimates of $238.49 million.
+During the same quarter in the previous year, the firm earned $0.65 EPS.
+The company's quarterly revenue was up 16.4% compared to the same quarter last year.
+As a group, sell-side analysts predict that Cousins Properties will post 2.76 earnings per share for the current fiscal year.

 About Cousins Properties